Table of Contents

 Scouting has been a valuable resource for teaching leadership skills and life skills for many of our youth.
 We have seen great fruits from our Catholic Scouting programs throughout the years.
 Unfortunately, concerns have been continuing to surface over the content within some of these programs, particularly within Girl Scouts.
 As our culture becomes increasingly secular, we need to look closely at any secular organizations with which we are partnering with and entrusting the formation of our youth.
 As parents and as Church, we have a sacred duty to help our children learn the faith and ultimately to help them get to heaven.

 Due to these ongoing concerns, on 2/18/2016 Archbishop Carlson issued a letter of concern regarding Girl Scouts.
-You can read that letter here.
 In November 2014, the Catholic Youth Apostolate issued a similar letter.
-You can read that here.
-For a more concise summary of the Archbishop's letter, click here, or click the image on the right.

 Below is a more detailed listing of the ongoing concerns with Girl Scouts and their international parent scouting organization, the World Association of Girl Guides and Girl Scouts (WAGGGS).
 Also available are resources for alternative programs and letters you can send to help Girl Scouts hear your voice on this important issue.
 Please know that we are here to serve the youth and youth leaders of the Archdiocese in any way that we can.
 Thank you for your commitment to aiding us in living our mission: To help all young people hear the Gospel message of Jesus Christ, to help them actively respond to the Gospel message and to enthusiastically participate in the mission of Jesus Christ and His Church.